-- A group must have 10 assessment results in both subjects, 10 assessments in RLA and 10 assessments in mathematics, to be evaluated for the lowest prior year identification. - o If two or more of the lowest performing groups (meeting minimum size) have the same performance rate, the lowest performing groups with the largest denominator are selected. - o If the campus meets minimum size for only one of the racial/ethnic groups, only that group is selected. - If the campus meets minimum size in the current year for both identified racial/ethnic groups, both are evaluated. - If the campus meets minimum size in the current year for only one of the identified racial/ethnic groups, only that group is evaluated. - If the campus does not meet minimum size in the current year for either identified racial/ethnic group, no racial/ethnic groups are evaluated for the current accountability year.
+- A group must have 10 assessment results in both subjects, 10 assessments in RLA and 10 assessments in mathematics, to be evaluated for the lowest prior year identification. - If two or more of the lowest performing groups (meeting minimum size) have the same performance rate, the lowest performing groups with the largest denominator are selected. - If the campus meets minimum size for only one of the racial/ethnic groups, only that group is selected. - If the campus meets minimum size in the current year for both identified racial/ethnic groups, both are evaluated. - If the campus meets minimum size in the current year for only one of the identified racial/ethnic groups, only that group is evaluated. - If the campus does not meet minimum size in the current year for either identified racial/ethnic group, no racial/ethnic groups are evaluated for the current accountability year.
+A campus must meet minimum size in the current and prior year to be evaluated for a racial/ethnic group.

-New Campuses: Two Lowest Performing Racial/Ethnic Groups from the Prior Year
+Campuses in their First Year STAAR Testing: Two Lowest Performing Racial/Ethnic Groups from the Prior Year

-- New campuses in their first year of operation are evaluated on the state's two lowest performing racial/ethnic groups from the prior year.
-Please see Appendix H for details on the state's two lowest performing racial/ethnic groups from the prior year. - o If the campus meets minimum size for both racial/ethnic groups in the current year, both are evaluated. - o If the campus meets minimum size for only one of the racial/ethnic groups in the current year, only that group is evaluated. - o If the campus does not meet minimum size in the current year for either racial/ethnic group, no racial/ethnic groups are evaluated for the current accountability year.
+- Campuses in their first year of STAAR testing are evaluated on the state's two lowest performing racial/ethnic groups from the prior year.
+Please see "Appendix H-Data Sources" for details on the state's two lowest performing racial/ethnic groups from the prior year. - If the campus meets minimum size for both of the state's racial/ethnic groups in the current year, both are evaluated. - If the campus meets minimum size for only one of the state's racial/ethnic groups in the current year, only that group is evaluated. - If the campus does not meet minimum size in the current year for either of the state's racial/ethnic group, no racial/ethnic groups are evaluated for the current accountability year.